thejqs/api/README.md

 So.

+For now I'll leave the models defined in `project/api/models.py` as an artifact so the intent is clear on what those would have looked like based on the given data.
+And we'll get on with the show.

 In an actual API, we'd have tokens and auth and more robust ways of controlling access.
 We'd log user agents and have methods for turning off previously-granted access and for blowing away entire accounts.